vitessio/website/content/en/docs/get-started/local.md

 ## Configure Environment

-Add the following to your `.bashrc` file.
+Add the following to your `$Home/.bashrc` file.
 Make sure to replace `/path/to/extracted-tarball` with the actual path to where you extracted the latest release file:

 ```
 export VTROOT=/path/to/extracted-tarball